+It is important to note that this project will be tailored to fit into the landowner's current management goals and strategies.
 In order to propose a successful living shoreline design, an understanding of previous actions at the project site is necessary.

-Prior to 1991, the project site was privately owned by the Chapman family and included a residential building and an existing bituminous concrete ramp located just north of the Route 108 bridge.
-During the initial development of Chapman's Landing, 800 square feet of salt marsh was filled.
+The boat access and ramp area has been updated and managed for several decades.
+Prior to 1991, the project site was privately owned by the Chapman family.
+The property at that time included a residential building and an existing bituminous concrete ramp located just north of the Route 108 bridge.
 In 1991, the Route 108 bridge was rebuilt.
-Simultaneously, NHF&G took ownership of the property and enacted improvements to the boat ramp with rip rap bounding the southern side of the improved boat ramp.
+Simultaneously, NHF&G took ownership of the property and created a public boat access by developing the lower parking area along with improvements to the boat ramp with rip rap bounding the southern side of the improved boat ramp.
 Saltmarsh cordgrass (Spartina alterniflora) was installed in the area of the rip rap.
-Northwest of the new parking area, approximately 30 cubic yards of the old fill was excavated and redistributed over the parking area.
-In its place, black grass (Juncus gerardii), salt meadow grass (Spartina patens), and spike grass (Distichlis spicata) was transferred into the area just northwest of the proposed parking area.

 In the early 2000s, the Route 108 bridge was expanded.
 Simultaneously, the Chapman's Landing boat ramp was replaced and an additional upper parking lot was constructed.
 During these updates, a total of approximately 10,000 square feet of tidal wetlands (just north of the boat ramp as well as south of the Route 108 bridge) were restored around Chapman's Landing.
-Periodically, NHF&G adds gravel to the parking lot and boat launch to stabilize the site.